-The competencies contained in this Standard are distinct from those competencies contained in the General Technical Base (GTB) Qualification Standard.
-All nuclear explosive safety study personnel must satisfy the competency requirements of the GTB Qualification Standard prior to or in parallel with the competency requirements contained in this Standard.
-Each of the competency requirements defines the level of expected knowledge and/or skill that an individual must possess to meet the intent of this

-Standard.
-Each of the competency requirements is further described by a listing of supporting knowledge and/or skill statements, which although not requirements, do describe the intent of the competency statement(s).
+The competencies contained in this standard are distinct from those competencies contained in the General Technical Base (GTB) Qualification Standard.
+All nuclear explosive safety study personnel must satisfy the competency requirements of the GTB Qualification Standard prior to or in parallel with the competency requirements contained in this standard.
+Each of the competency statements defines the level of expected knowledge and/or skill that an individual must possess to meet the intent of this standard.
+Each of the competency requirements is further described by a listing of supporting knowledge and/or skill statements that describe the intent of the competency statements.
 In selected competencies, expected knowledge and/or skills have been designated as "mandatory performance activities."
 In these competencies, the actions are not optional.

 Note: When regulations, DOE directives, or other industry standards are referenced in the FAQS, the most recent revision should be used.
+It is recognized that some nuclear explosive safety study personnel may oversee facilities that utilize predecessor documents to those identified.
+In those cases, such documents should be included in local qualification standards via the TQP.